aamend/hadoop-primitive-clustering/README.md

 Difference with Mahout
 ----

-One of the major limitation of Mahout is that the clustering algorithms (K-Means or Canopy clustering) use a mathematical approach in order to compute Clusters' centers.
+One of the major limitation of Mahout is that the clustering algorithms (K-Means or Canopy clustering) uses a mathematical approach in order to compute Clusters' centers.
 Each time a new point is added to a cluster, Mahout framework recomputes cluster's center as an average of data points.

 ```
 NewCenter[i] = Sum(Vectors)[i] / observations